epigen/open_pipelines/pipelines/atacseq.md

 #### Fragment distributions

-Libray fragment distribution can be an indicator of library quality and refects the abundance of nucleosome-free or nucleosome fragments. **For paired-end samples** a plot of fragment distributions will be produced and stored in the sample's root directory.
+Library fragment distribution can be an indicator of library quality and refects the abundance of nucleosome-free or nucleosome fragments. **For paired-end samples** a plot of fragment distributions will be produced and stored in the sample's root directory.
 A mixture of distributions will try to be fit to the observed distribution: an inverse exponential distribution modeling the nucleosome-free fragments and four gaussians modeling various nucleosomal distributions.

 #### FRiP

-One of the most used measures of signal-to-noise ratio in an ATAC-seq library is the fraction of reads in peaks (FRiP).
+One of the most used measures of signal-to-noise ratio in an ChIP-seq library is the fraction of reads in peaks (FRiP).
 This is simply the fraction of filtered reads that is overlapping peaks (from the own sample or from an oracle region list) over all filtered reads.
 For a more complete description and reasoning behind this metric see [Landt et al 2012](https://dx.doi.org/doi:10.1101/gr.136184.111).
 Files holding the number of reads overlapping peaks will be output in the sample's root directory and the actual FRiP value(s) will be reported in the statistics.
-This is calculated from an oracle peak regions (e.g. Ensembl regulatory build annotations) if provide in the pipeline's configuration file.
+This can also be calculated from an oracle region set (e.g. Ensembl regulatory build annotations) if provided in the pipeline's configuration file.

 #### Cross-correlation enrichment